josiahjswab/slack-bot/README.md

 6. Copy the redirect uri that it's telling you is not authorized, go back to your Google developers control panel, click on the app that you created, scroll down to authorized redirect uris, and paste the uri you copied from before.
 Click save.
 Sometimes it doesn't save the first time and needs to be pasted in again.

-7. Once youve done that you should have a fully functioning Google Authorization button for your app.
-Everytime the uri changes you will have to add that new uri to the authorized uri list.
+7. Once you've done that you should have a fully functioning Google Authorization button for your app.
+Every time the uri changes you will have to add that new uri to the authorized uri list.

 ## Start Server
 ### Production Server
 ```
-npm run start
+npm start
 ```

 ### Dev Server